sqz-xy/gad-sdk/docs_sphinx/longform/defining-a-local-reference-frame.rst

+.. _definingalocalreferenceframe:

 User-defined Local Frame (beta)
 ###############################

 Generic Aiding functionality allows users to define a local coordinate system for some measurement types.
 Currently supported types are:

 - Position
 - Velocity

 More detail on how to use the local frame with each update type can be found in the relevant document for the individual update type.

 Define the frame
 ================

 This local frame is defined by two components:

 - **Translation**: (Lat, Long, Alt) in the WGS84 global frame.
-This sets the origin of the local coordinate frame in the global frame.
+This sets the
+- origin of the local coordinate frame in the global frame.

 - **Rotation**: (Yaw, Pitch, Roll) angles relative to the North, East, Down local coordinate frame.
 These angles follow the Tait-Bryan :math:`Z_1 Y_2 X_3` convention with angles defined extrinsically.
 For more information see [here][1].
 The rotation matrix is constructed from these values using the following formula:

 .. math::